About Spiderman SE

 Our Technicians don't carry cash or change and cannot accept payment on the day of your service.

-We’re also proud to be the only PestCert accredited business in our area, and Michael is the only AEPMA Registered timber pest manager locally.
-These qualifications set us apart and ensure you’re receiving the highest level of service.
+We’re also proud to be the only PestCert-accredited business in our area, and Michael is the only local AEPMA-registered timber pest manager.
+These qualifications set us apart and ensure you receive the highest level of service.

 While we don’t negotiate on our prices, we do offer discounts where it makes sense.
 Our residential pest control packages are already heavily discounted, and we also offer a 10% discount for Pensioner Concession Card holders (please note, this is only for Pensioner Concession Cards issued by Services Australia, not Seniors Cards).
 Additionally, we discount travel fees when multiple services are scheduled in the same area on the same day.